Molajo/Fieldhandler/README.md

 =======
-Fieldhandler [Alpha]
+Molajo Fieldhandler [Alpha]
 =======

 [![Build Status](https://travis-ci.org/Molajo/Fieldhandler.png?branch=master)](https://travis-ci.org/Molajo/Fieldhandler)

-The *Molajo Fieldhandler* is a data integrity assurance package for PHP applications which unifies filtering, escaping and validation functions into one package and defines each function for each data constraints.
+The *Molajo Fieldhandler* is a data integrity assurance package for PHP applications which bundles *filtering*, *escaping* and *validation* functionality into one easy-to-use package.
+Unifying data custodial functionality makes it easier to consider the role of each approach in enforcing constraint definitions and providing clean, verified, useful application information.

+## Example Usage ##

 Using `order quantity` as an example, one might imagine such data constraints:
 1. Order quantity must be an integer.
 2. Order quantity is required.
 3. If no value is provided for order quantity, use a default value of 1.

-The *Molajo Fieldhandler* can be used in this way in support of these data constraints.
+Let's see how the *Molajo Fieldhandler* can be used in support of these data constraints.

-**Example 1**: Verbose approach used for example clarity.
+**Example 1**: Verbose single field approach used for clarity.

 ```php